faasm/faasm/docs/python.md

 inv set-up-python-package <pkg name>
 ```

-Note that once added you'll also need to backup the runtime root.
+Note that this modifies the runtime root bundle included in a release, so changes here will need to
+be reflected in a new release.